Are you feeling hopeless, isolated and not your usual self?

 If you have had any variation of these thoughts and don’t feel like your usual self, chances are you may be suffering from depression.

-We want you to know that you are not alone and there are people who can help.
+I want you to know that you are not alone and there are people who can help.
 Many of our clients find relief in realizing that their struggle does not own them and that there are many options available to once again have hope for their lives.

-We understand the social stigmas that come with the label of being depressed and thus aim to help clients sort out their environmental, biological and circumstantial factors while offering support and care through a very dark time in their lives.
+I understand the social stigmas that come with the label of being depressed and thus aim to help clients sort out their environmental, biological and circumstantial factors while offering support and care through a very dark time in their lives.

 Is anxiety taking over your life?
 Does it feel like you can’t control it no matter how hard you try?
 Have you already tried therapy but found it ineffective?

 If this sounds like you, I’m confident that I can help.
 Our practice offers the most effective forms of treatment, to get the relief from anxiety that you deserve.

 When it comes to treating anxiety disorders, research shows that therapy is usually the most effective option.
 That’s because anxiety therapy – as opposed to anxiety medication – treats more than just symptoms to the problem.

 Often, these are the symptoms of anxiety:

 - Nervousness, restlessness or being tense

 - Increased or heavy sweating